 Topic 9: Data protection impact assessments

 Summary: The GDPR introduces a new requirement around particular types of processing of personal data – the Data Protection Impact Assessment (DPIA).
-Essentially, for certain types of personal data processing that can be considered to pose a high level of risk to the rights of data subjects, an impact assessment exercise must be conducted prior to starting that processing.
+Essentially, for certain types of personal data processing that can be considered to pose a high risk to the rights and freedoms of data subjects, a data protection impact assessment exercise must be conducted prior to starting that processing.
 This training material will introduce data protection impact assessment to the trainee, provide them with a methodology approach for conducting a DPIA.

-Includes subtopics: Defining and identifying “High risk” processing; when and how to conduct a DPIA; validating DPIA results, the role of management and DPO, publishing a DPIA, usefulness for DPAs.
+Includes subtopics: Defining and identifying “high risk” processing; when and how to conduct a DPIA; validating DPIA results, the role of management and DPO, publishing a DPIA, usefulness for DPAs.

 Rationale for inclusion: DPA priority topic, DPO priority topic, GDPR novelty.
 Cornerstone of the accountability principle.